FoenixRetro/Documentation/f256/setting_up_jr.md

 The Junior (JR) is distributed as a bare main board.
 You'll need (at a mininum)

-- A MiniITX case
+- a MiniITX case
 - 24 pin ATX power supply (PSU)
 - PS/2 compatible keyboard
 - DVI capable display

 ## MiniITX case

 In theory, any MiniITX case should work, but double check the port cutout in the back.
-This [metal option from Amazon](https://www.amazon.com/dp/B07GYP2TWC) looks like and is well construcuted, several builders have used it.
-If you want to use the built in USB ports of the case, double check the connector types.
-USB 2.0 ports connector to a motherboard are typically 9 pin style (DR10 = Dual Row Header 10 pins, with a "key" pin cut to prevent connector being attached backwards).
+This [metal option from Amazon](https://www.amazon.com/dp/B07GYP2TWC) looks nice and is well construcuted, several builders have used it.
+If you want to use the built-in USB ports of the case, double check the connector types.
+USB 2.0 port connectors on a motherboard are typically 9 pin style (DR10 = Dual Row Header 10 pins, with a "key" pin cut to prevent connector being attached backwards).
 If the case has 20 pin USB 3.0 style motherboard connectors, buy a [converter like this one](https://www.amazon.com/gp/product/B084D58HBP).

 ## 24 pin ATX power supply (PSU)